Karen S. Carter

 Chief Human Resources Officer and Chief Inclusion Officer

 Carter has more than 20 years of experience with Dow.
 Before assuming her current responsibilities, Carter held the role of North America commercial vice president, Dow Packaging and Specialty Plastics (P&SP).
-In her role, Carter was a member of the global business leadership team and was responsible for the overall profit & loss of P&SP’s North America region, which is part of Dow’s Performance Plastics Division and represents more than $18.4B in sales.
-Her responsibilities included developing and driving the business strategy and delivering value creation initiatives that would help better serve customers and the entire industry.
+While serving in that role, Carter was a member of the global business leadership team and was responsible for the overall profit & loss of P&SP’s North America region, which is part of Dow’s Performance Plastics Division and represents more than $18.4B in sales.